Tulliallan Castle: 19th-century castle

 The castle was built in 1812–1820 for Admiral Lord Keith, one time senior officer of Lord Nelson, paid for with prize money.
 The labour force said to include French prisoners of war.

 During the Second World War it was used by the Polish Armed Forces in the West as their headquarters in Scotland.

 Prior to the Second World War there was no central training for police officers in Scotland.
 After the war it was decided to centralise all police training and Tulliallan was the result.
 Tulliallan, from the Gaelic Tulach-Aluin ('beautiful knoll') was purchased in 1950 by the then Scottish Home Department for £9,100.
 The building was modernised and renovated and the first courses for inspectors and sergeants began in 1954.
 Over the years the site has been heavily modified to provide accommodation, catering, training, and teaching facilities for the Scottish Police College.

 The building is now used as the administrative head of the Scottish Police College and also serves as the official residence of the Chief Constable of Police Scotland.

+The building is sometimes colloquially known as "Castle Grayskull" by serving and retired officers in relation to the castle in the He Man fictional series.